Morgan says tea-sipping celebration was nod to Sophie Turner

 Morgan has been criticized for the celebration.
 Her former teammate on the Orlando Pride, Lianne Sanderson, a broadcast commentator during the World Cup for beIN Sports, called the celebration “distasteful.”

-“She can celebrate however she wants and I’m a big believer in the Americans and how they celebrate but this was disrespectful,” said Sanderson, a former striker for England’s national team.
+“She can celebrate however she wants and I’m a big believer in the Americans and how they celebrate but this was disrespectful,” said Sanderson, a former striker for England.

 Morgan pretended to sip tea after scoring the go-ahead goal in Tuesday night’s semifinal victory over England.
 Goalkeeper Alysaa Naeher preserved the 2-1 victory by stopping Steph Houghton’s penalty kick late in the game.